grro/pi_pir_webthing/README.md

 ```
 sudo pir --command listen --hostname 192.168.0.23 --port 9544 --gpio 14
 ```
-Here, the webthing API will be bind to the hostname 192.168.0.23 with local port 9544 and be connected to the PIR pin using gpio 14
+Here, the webthing API will be bind hostname 192.168.0.23 with local port 9544 and be connected to the PIR pin using gpio 14

 Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.
 By doing this the webthing service will be started automatically on boot.
 Starting the server manually using the *listen* command is no longer necessary.